About

 MSPAS Program

 The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Touro University California Physician Assistant Program sponsored by Touro University California.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.

 The approximate date for the next validation review of the program by the ARC-PA is September 2029.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.